 As such, the United Nations has declared May 21 World Day for Cultural Diversity for Dialogue and Development.
 In the past, this day has been celebrated all over the world with cultural events and conferences.

-Here’s 13 ways to celebrate the day and develop your own understanding of cultural diversity:
+Here are 13 ways to celebrate the day and develop cultural diversity:

 - Rent a movie or read a book from another country or religion than your own.

 - Explore the music of a different culture.

 - Invite people from a different culture to share your customs.

 - Go to a restaurant serving a type of cuisine you’ve never tasted before.